ProjetsPL/treehouse-theme/_posts/us/2020-08-07-modern-hallway-4-interesting-ideas-for-a-hallway.md

 {% endfig %}

 Many homeowners believe that moulding can be only white.
-Whille it is true that the manufacturers offer the ornaments in this color, **you can easily paint them**.
+While it is true that the manufacturers offer the ornaments in this color, **you can easily paint them**.
 So, if your dream is a plain grey wall with moulding on it - just install the element and paint it in a chosen color.

 {:.distinction.distinction-information}

 A modern hallway is a result of your own creativity - so you can create interesting compositions - provided that you have enough space for it.
 A wall with a moulding doesn't have to be in just one color.
 You can use moulding to divide two shades.
 Decorative elements could be placed in the lower part by the floor.
 The upper part could use other decorations, like the aforementioned framed pictures.
-Remember that the style of those two areas should correspond
+Remember that the style of those two areas should correspond.

 {% fig %}